DigitalPublishingToolkit/TOD47-Virtue/md/03Introduction.md

 [^03Introduction_46]: Lily Hu, ‘Tech Ethics: Speaking Ethics to Power, or Power
     Speaking Ethics?’ *Journal of Social Computing* 2 (3, 2021): 243.

-[^03Introduction_47]: J. Khadijah Abdurahman, ‘On the Moral Collapse of AI Ethics’ *Medium* blog,8 December 2020,https://upfromthecracks.medium.com/on-the-moral-collapse-of-ai-	ethics-791cbc7df872.;Karen Hao, ‘A Leading AI Ethics Researcher Says She’s Been Fired from 	Google’, *MIT Technology Review*, 3 December 2020,https://www.technologyreview.com/	2020/12/03/1013065/google-ai-ethics-lead-timnit-gebru-fired/.
+[^03Introduction_47]: J. Khadijah Abdurahman, ‘On the Moral Collapse of AI Ethics’ *Medium* blog, 8 December 2020, https://upfromthecracks.medium.com/on-the-moral-collapse-of-ai-	ethics-791cbc7df872.Karen Hao, ‘A Leading AI Ethics Researcher Says She’s Been Fired from 	Google’, *MIT Technology Review*, 3 December 2020,https://www.technologyreview.com/	2020/12/03/1013065/google-ai-ethics-lead-timnit-gebru-fired/.

 [^03Introduction_48]: Whittaker, ‘The Steep Cost of Capture’.

-[^03Introduction_49]: see, for example, Sara Ahmed, *On Being Included: Racism and
+[^03Introduction_49]: See, for example, Sara Ahmed, *On Being Included: Racism and
-    Diversity in Institutional Life*.
-Duke University Press, 2012; bell hooks, *Talking Back: Thinking Feminist, Thinking Black*.
+    Diversity in Institutional Life*, Duke University Press, 2012; bell hooks, *Talking Back: Thinking Feminist, Thinking Black*.
 2 edition.
     Routledge, 2014; Aileen Moreton-Robinson, *Talkin’ Up to the White
     Woman: Aboriginal Women and Feminism*.
 Univ. of Queensland Press, 2000.

-[^03Introduction_50]: see Sara Ahmed, “The Language of Diversity.” *Ethnic and Racial
+[^03Introduction_50]: See Sara Ahmed, “The Language of Diversity.” *Ethnic and Racial
     Studies* 30, no. 2 (March 2007): 235–56; Ruha Benjamin, *Race After
     Technology: Abolitionist Tools for the New Jim Code*.
 1 edition.
     Cambridge, UK; Medford, MA: Polity, 2019; Carl Elliott, *White Coat, Black Hat: Adventures on the Dark Side of Medicine*.
 1st edition.
-    Beacon Press, 2010; Anna Lauren Hoffmann, “Terms of Inclusion: Data, Discourse, Violence.” *New Media & Society*, September 16, 2020, 146144482095872.
+    Beacon Press, 2010; Anna Lauren Hoffmann, “Terms of Inclusion: Data, Discourse, Violence.” *New Media & Society*, September 16, 2020, doi.146144482095872.

-[^03Introduction_51]: see Powles and Nissenbaum, ‘The Seductive Diversion of ‘Solving’
+[^03Introduction_51]: See Powles and Nissenbaum, ‘The Seductive Diversion of ‘Solving’
     Bias in Artificial Intelligence’; Ochigame, ‘The Invention of “Ethical AI”’; Gebru, ‘For Truly Ethical AI, Its Research Must Be Independent from Big Tech’; Abdurahman, ‘Fired for Speaking Out